cran-task-views/TimeSeries/TimeSeries.md

   functions are included, and users can add their own.
   `r pkg("Rcatch22")` provides fast computation of 22 features identified as particularly useful.
-  `r pkg("theft")` calculates time series features from various R and Python packages.
+  `r pkg("theft")` calculates time series features from various R and Python packages, while `r pkg("theftdlc")` is a companion package providing analysis and visualization functions.
   Feature extraction for ordinal time series is provided by `r pkg("otsfeatures")`.
 - *Time series clustering* is implemented in
   `r pkg("TSclust")`, `r pkg("dtwclust")`,